All you need to know ahead of Kingfield clash

 The Hatters last won at Kingfield in a pre-season friendly against Woking in August 2010 with goals from Kevin Gallen and Adam Murray securing a 2-1 win.

-TICKET NEWS.
 It’s pay on the night for Hatters fans this evening.
 Supporters can pick and choose whether they sit or stand for the same price.
 The terracing is uncovered and beside the pitch, whilst seats are available in the impressive stand behind one goal (the stand pictured at the top of this story).
-Click here for admission prices, and for more information visit the Woking website.
+Click here for admission prices

 TOWN TEAM NEWS.
 Ankle injuries have laid striker Paul Benson and defender Alex Lacey low recently but the duo may be in contention for a return to action tonight.
 Meanwhile Anthony Charles continues to make a steady recover from a shoulder injury and could be fully fit next week, whilst striker Jon Shaw is making rapid progress following a hernia operation and could return to training in the next seven-to-10 days.